Laesio enormis: Modern law

-The Louisiana Civil Code article 2589 permits rescission for lesion beyond moiety.
+The Louisiana Civil Code article 2589 permits rescission for lesion beyond moiety (Fr: lésion outre moitié; Lat: laesio ultra dimidium).
 It states that the seller may rescind the sale of an immovable when the price, or the property it is exchanged for, is less than one half of the fair market value.
 Special rules apply to exchanges that have one party exchanging immovable property for a mixture of immovable or movable property, and cash—the party exchanging the mixture of property has the right to rescind the exchange, not the party exchanging the immovable.

-The Austrian Civil Code §934 also allows the contracting party to rescind for lesion beyond moiety (Verkürzung über die Hälfte) if the rescinding party receives less than half of the fair value of the consideration.
-The other party may avert rescission by agreeing to pay the difference to full value.
-This form of laesio enormis has been criticized from a legal and economics perspective for its inefficient incentives.
+The Austrian Civil Code §934 also allows the lesioned party (laedus) to rescind for lesion beyond moiety (Germ: Verkürzung über die Hälfte; Lat: laesio ultra dimidium) if the lesioned party receives less than half of the fair value of the consideration.
+The other party (laedens) may avert rescission by agreeing to pay the difference to full value.
+Lesion beyond moiety has been criticized from a legal and economics perspective for its inefficient incentives.
 In many cases it is impossible to profit from gathering information because profits above the mentioned threshold are prohibited by the law.